01NakulGoel/Hashnode/clc0zigkp000i08igh60lhoq7.md

     This will open a new browser window with your React app running.

-I will recommend following my approach and do not install it globally reason being when you install it globally it is difficult to update the resource globally and moreover it can lead to version conflicts and other issues.
+<mark>I will recommend following my approach and do not install it globally reason being when you install it globally it is difficult to update the resource globally and moreover it can lead to version conflicts and other issues.</mark>

-if you see the below window your react app has been installed perfectly, congratulation.
+if you see the below window your react app has been installed perfectly,

+## Congratulations

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1671800011394/7b64a9da-ffd5-4b41-a31a-37a1cc72b1be.png align="center")

-## Folder Structure
+## Folder Structure in React

-below is the typical image of the folder structure that you will see after installing react app.
+Below is the typical image of the folder structure that you will see after installing react app.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1671800204077/f2fba89c-aa31-415e-90f4-685b80b1e646.png align="center")

-1. node\_modules:- it contains all the dependencies of your project and typically it's a heavy folder so you should always mention the node\_modules folder in your .gitignore file so that it can be ignored.
+1. **node\_modules**:- it contains all the dependencies of your project and typically it's a heavy folder so you should always mention the node\_modules folder in your .gitignore file so that it can be ignored.

-2. public folder:- this folder contains the HTML file that is used to render the app, sometimes it can contain favicon, images, logo, and so on. the most important file for us is index.html therefore do not modify this file.
+2. **public folder**:- this folder contains the HTML file that is used to render the app, sometimes it can contain favicon, images, logo, and so on. the most important file for us is index.html therefore do not modify this file.

     index.html file contains the div which is the root element.